pythonjames2/CLI-Co-Pilot/Installation.md

 1. Download this project to `~/your/custom/path/`.

 ```
-$ git clone https://github.com/microsoft/Codex-CLI.git ~/your/custom/path/
+$ git clone https://github.com/antonosika/CLI-Co-Pilot.git ~/your/custom/path/
 ```

-2. In zsh, go to `~/your/custom/path/` (the folder contains Codex CLI code), then run the following command to setup your zsh environment.
+2. In zsh, go to `~/your/custom/path/` (the folder contains code), then run the following command to setup your zsh environment.
 The script will prompt for Organization id, API key and engine id:

 ```
 ./scripts/zsh_setup.sh